grafana/agent/docs/overview.md

 Grafana Cloud Agent aims to give an experience closest to Prometheus, by providing Prometheus features like service discovery, meta labels, and relabeling.
-This is primarily achieved by the Agent vendoring Prometheus an using its code.
+This is primarily achieved by the Agent vendoring Prometheus and using its code.

 Alternatives that support Prometheus metrics try to incorporate more than just